On the heels of Facebook’s privacy issues, controlling the use of your own personal information has never been so important.

 Creating a disposable email is as easy as 1,2,3:

 - You must have an active email address, for example, HarryStiles@dundee.net

 - Add a + or – followed by a tag*, HarryStilesemail@example.com

 Use a tag* that corresponds to what you are signing up for.
 For example, the tag flowers could be for a gardening blog or an email account associated with a floral shop.

 Use this email until you no longer wish to be contacted by this company.
 Simply remove the disposable email address from your account, which effectively blocks content coming into that email address, your inbox

-Disposal email accounts allow you can create as many emails as you need, and once you’re finished with them, just throw them into the bin.
+Disposal email accounts allow you can create as many emails as you need; when finished with them, throw them into the bin.
 Therefore, if your email address is sold to a third party or you find your inbox suddenly is slammed with spam there is a simple fix.